Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$

-Here we discuss the stability of the AF, C3S3, and C4S8 state in the thermodynamic limit for CaCuO$_2$.
-To do so, each state is stabilized on different lattice sizes and the spin- and charge structure factors ($S_s(\bm q)$ and $S_c(\bm q)$) are calculated.
+Here we discuss the stability of the AFM, C3S3, and C4S8 states in the thermodynamic limit for CaCuO$_2$.
+To do so, each state is stabilized on different lattice sizes and the spin and charge structure factors ($S_s(\bm q)$ and $S_c(\bm q)$) are calculated.

-We plot $S_s(\bm q)$ as a function of $1/L$ or $1/L^2$ depending on the cases of the presence or absence, respectively, of the AF order by following the convention and perform a linear extrapolation.
-The result is shown in Fig.~\ref{fig:CaCuOSsqScqOverLAF0000}, where in (a) the peak height of the spin structure factor follows a linear trend with a nonzero offset, indicating a stable long-ranged AF order.
-In panel~(b), the peak of the spin structure is scaled to zero in the thermodynamic limit, which indicates the absence of the long-ranged AF order in the SC state at this doping.
-We did not find the coexistence of the SC and AF order at other doping, either.
+We plot $S_s(\bm q)$ as a function of $1/L$ or $1/L^2$ depending on the cases of the presence or absence, respectively, of the AFM order by following the convention and perform a linear extrapolation.
+The result is shown in Fig.~\ref{fig:CaCuOSsqScqOverLAF0000}, where in Fig.~\ref{fig:CaCuOSsqScqOverLAF0000}(a) the peak height of the spin structure factor follows a linear trend with a nonzero offset, indicating a stable long-ranged AFM order.
+In Fig.~\ref{fig:CaCuOSsqScqOverLAF0000}(b), the peak of the spin structure is scaled to zero in the thermodynamic limit, which indicates the absence of the long-ranged AFM order in the SC state at this doping.
+We did not find the coexistence of the SC and AFM order at other doping, either.

 The size scaling of the charge-stripe states is shown in Fig.~\ref{fig:CaCuOSsqScqOverLStripes}.
 Although the plot of the size dependence is not sufficient due to very demanding computational cost for larger sizes, the trend suggests that only the C4S8 state shows a clear long-ranged order of spin and charge at around $\delta=0.125$ in the thermodynamic limit.
 The C3S3 state seems to collapse to a paramagnetic state at the chosen doping of $\delta = 0.207$, at which C3S3 has relative stability.
 Hence we use the labeling ``C3S3-like" instead of C3S3 in the main text.
 We do not go into details of the size dependence for the stripe-like states, because they are in any case excited states.